Seattle Diabetes Biorepository

 The Diabetes Biorepository is a confidential list of people with type 1 diabetes who donate a blood sample and provide health information for scientific research.
 We invite you to participate in this research study to help us improve our understanding of diabetes and immune mediated diseases.
 BRI's Diabetes Biorepository is also known as The BRIDGE Study.
 The study consists of a computer registry where we store your contact, research and health information and a sample repository where we keep blood and other biologic samples for current and future use in our research.

-To learn more BRI's type 1 diabetes research, please visit the Type 1 Diabetes clinical research page.
+To learn more about BRI's type 1 diabetes research, please visit the Type 1 Diabetes clinical research page.

 What are BRI scientists studying?